 (A) Rental Income.
 The Underwriter will review the Applicant's proposed rent schedule and determine if it is consistent with the representations made throughout the Application.
 The Underwriter will independently calculate a Pro Forma Rent for comparison to the Applicant's estimate in the Application.

 (i) Market Rents.
 The Underwriter will use the Market Analyst's conclusion of Market Rent if reasonably justified and supported by the attribute adjustment matrix of Comparable Units as described in §11.303 of this chapter (relating to Market Analysis Rules and Guidelines).
 Independently determined Market Rents by the Underwriter may be used based on rent information gained from direct contact with comparable properties, whether or not used by the Market Analyst and other market data sources.
-For a Development that contains less than 15% unrestricted units, the Underwriter will limit the Pro Forma Rents to the lesser of Market Rent or the Gross Program Rent at 60% AMI, or 80% if the Applicant will make the Income Average election.
-As an alternative, if the Applicant submits market rents that are up to 30% higher than the 60% AMI gross rent, or 80% AMI gross rent if the Applicant will make the Income Average election, and the Applicant submits an investor commissioned market study with the application, the Underwriter has the discretion to use the market rents supported by the investor commissioned market study in consideration of the independently determined rents.
+For a Development that contains less than 15% unrestricted units, the Underwriter will limit the Pro Forma Rents to the lesser of Market Rent or the Gross Program Rent at 60% AMI, or 80% if the Applicant will makes the Income Average election.
+As an alternative, if the Applicant submits Market Rents that are up to 30% higher than the Gross Program Rent at 60% AMGI gross rent, or Gross Program Rent at 80% AMGI gross rent and the Applicant will make the Income Average election, and the Applicant submits an investor commissioned market study with the application, the Underwriter has the discretion to use the market rents supported by the investor commissioned market study in consideration of the independently determined rents.
 The Applicant must also provide a statement by the investor indicating that they have reviewed the market study and agree with its conclusions.

 (ii) Gross Program Rent.
 The Underwriter will use the Gross Program Rents for the year that is most current at the time the underwriting begins.
 When underwriting for a simultaneously funded competitive round, all Applications are underwritten with the Gross Program Rents for the same year.
-If Gross Program Rents are adjusted by the Department after the close of the Application Acceptance Period, but prior to publication of the Report, the Underwriter may adjust the Effective Gross Income ("EGI") to account for any increase or decrease in Gross Program Rents for the purposes of determining the reasonableness of the Applicant's EGI.
+If Gross Program Rents are adjusted by the Department after the close of the Application Acceptance Period, but prior to publication of the Report, the Underwriter may adjust the Effective Gross Income (EGI) to account for any increase or decrease in Gross Program Rents for the purposes of determining the reasonableness of the Applicant's EGI.

 (iii) Contract Rents.
 The Underwriter will review rental assistance contracts to determine the Contract Rents currently applicable to the Development.
 Documentation supporting the likelihood of continued rental assistance is also reviewed.
 The Underwriter will take into consideration the Applicant's intent to request a Contract Rent increase.
 At the discretion of the Underwriter, the Applicant's proposed rents may be used as the Pro Forma Rent, with the recommendations of the Report conditioned upon receipt of final approval of such an increase.

 (iv) Utility Allowances.
-The Utility Allowances used in underwriting must be in compliance with all applicable federal guidance, and §10.614 of this title relating to Utility Allowances.
+The Utility Allowances used in underwriting must be in compliance with all applicable federal guidance, and §10.614 of this title (relating to Utility Allowances).
 Utility Allowances must be calculated for individually metered tenant paid utilities.

 (v) Net Program Rents.
 Gross Program Rent less Utility Allowance.